 Yesterday my eldest child and only daughter graduated from ASU.
+We had a Graduation Celebration!

 The evening before the ceremony we planned an intimate gathering to kick off the celebration.